reportmill/WebAPI/README.md

 <img width="640" height="400" alt="SnapCode_JxBrowser" src="https://github.com/user-attachments/assets/18447094-d328-4544-b6d2-bf07e2a7983a" />

-This uses the JxBrowser to easily interface with Chrome.
+This uses the JxBrowser framework to easily interface with Chrome.
 There has only been about a week of development on this and our evaluation license runs out soon.
 But we hope to add polish and figure out a JxBrowser licensing solution once the project generates more interest.

 ## How to use

 Since the WebAPI framework is a wrapper, it needs access to a real WebAPI implementation.
+In the browser, this can be done with [CheerpJ](https://cheerpj.com).
 On the desktop, this can be done with the [JxBrowser](https://teamdev.com/jxbrowser) library.
-In the browser, this can be done with [CheerpJ](https://cheerpj.com).
 This project contains an adapter for each of those environments.

 # Use with CheerpJ in the browser

-To run this library in the browser with CheerpJ, follow these steps:
+To run this library in the browser with [CheerpJ](https://cheerpj.com):

     - ./gradlew build
     - Copy cjdom.js and cjdom.html to build/libs dir